hrgdavor/java-hipster-ioc/README.md

 - faster CI
 - No effort will be made to be compatible with older Java.
 Min required ATM: 25
 - No `@Scope` for now, all methods without parameters return singletons, factory methods return new instance each time
-- Lazy loading, not supported out of the box, will be looking into Java [stable values](stable.values.md)
 - circular dependencies are not allowed between beans
+- circular dependencies not allowed between contexts
 - Bean is allowed to depend on the context in which it is defined ( not allowed to use inside the constructor, just store the reference, and use later

+non goals as it stands, not written in stone
+- Lazy loading, not supported out of the box, closely following [stable values](stable.values.md)
+  - beans in context are created immediately (no need fo eagerLoad)

 generated code style
 - beans without dependencies are created in field initializer of ContextImpl